Other Name: Absorber Assembly, Shock; Rear Left Suspension Strut; Complete Strut Kit; Shock Absorber; Absorber Assembly, Shock, Rear Driver Side

 Looking for affordable OEM 2006 Toyota Highlander Shock Absorber?
 Explore our comprehensive catalogue of genuine 2006 Toyota Highlander Shock Absorber.
 All our parts are covered by the manufacturer's warranty.
 Plus, our straightforward return policy and speedy delivery service ensure an unparalleled shopping experience.
 We look forward to your visit!

-Q: How to service the rear shock absorber with coil spring on 2006 Toyota Highlander?
+Q: How to effectively service and repair a shock absorber on 2006 Toyota Highlander?